A Place Coffee Brewers

 • Any space with municipal, venue, building, or park authority requirements

-If the Client fails to inform the Company in advance that such permits or COIs are required, or fails to obtain them in time, and as a consequence the Company is unable to perform its services:
+If the Client fails to inform the Company in advance that such permits, approvals, or COIs are required, or fails to obtain them in time, and as a consequence the Company is unable to perform its services:

 • The Company shall not be held responsible for the inability to operate